oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 Upgrading from cx_Oracle 8.3 to python-oracledb
 ===============================================

-This section provides the detailed steps needed to upgrade from cx_Oracle 8.3 to python-oracledb.
+This section provides the detailed steps needed to upgrade from the obsolete cx_Oracle driver to python-oracledb.

 Things to Know Before the Upgrade
 ---------------------------------